 Not me.
 I’m not married and never have been.
-I like the idea of marriage when it represents something like “soul mates”, but not when the idea of marriage just doesn’t suit you.
+I like the idea of marriage when it represents a commitment between two people in a loving relationship.
+But not when you feel pressured into entering marriage.

 This is why I found the wisdom of Osho on the subject of marriage so thought provoking.
-He explains the problem with marriage, how it’s become a battlefield and why it means you don’t know how to be alone.
+He explains what he sees as the problem with marriage, how it’s become a battlefield and why it’s a way to avoid being comfortable being alone.

 For the single people out there, take solace and read on.
 For those of you who are married, hopefully these words will help you remember why you got married in the first place and connect with this from a place of true love.

 Is marriage about a union of soul mates?